arimoncaojr/arimoncaojr/README.md

 <h2>
-  My name is Ariosvaldo Rodrigues Monção Júnior (but can call me Ari), I live in Teresina - PI, Brazil, the city where there is a sun for every inhabitant.
+  My name is Ariosvaldo Rodrigues Monção Júnior (but can call me Ari), I live in Teresina - PI, the city in Brazil where there is a sun for every inhabitant.
 </h2>

 <h3>